lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 **Given the necessity of identifying the components unambiguously**, **the attributes of a relation** (and therefore the `column headings`) must be

 - `different from each other` and
 - must have `identifiers with unambiguous meaning`.
-In other words, there must be a logical connection between the columns names that establishes a relation based only the column headings.
+In other words, there must be a logical connection between the columns names that establishes a relation based only on the column headings.

 |Home_Continent|Visitng_Continent|Home_Team| Visiting_Team| Home_Goals | Visitor_Goals |
 |:--:|:--:|:-----:|:-----:|:-------:|:--------:|